rbuck/ki-eye/README.md

 ## Jump Server Configuration

-The first step is to update the jump server by uploading ki-eye distribution to the $UNAME home directory and uncompressing it.
+The next step is to update the jump server by uploading the ki-eye distribution to the $UNAME home directory and uncompressing it.

 Following the above step, modify the runit script, changing the